Mission San Luis Obispo de Tolosa: Founding of the mission (1772)

 Father Serra sent an expedition down south to San Luis Obispo to start building the mission, and on September 1, 1772, a cross was erected near San Luis Obispo Creek and Serra celebrated the first mass.
-However, following the first mass, Father Junípero Serra left the responsibility of construction to Father Jose Cavaller.
-Father Cavaller, five soldiers and two neophytes began building what is now Mission San Luis Obispo de Tolosa.
+Following the first mass, Father Junípero Serra left the responsibility of construction to Father José Cavaller.
+The mission was to be named after San Luis, obispo de Tolosa, a saint that is popular within the Franciscan order.
 Father Cavaller used Chumash labor in building the palisades, which would serve as temporary buildings for the mission.
-However, Native American tribes set these buildings ablaze in an act of resistance against European colonization.
-The buildings were thus rebuilt using adobe and tile structures.
+Native American tribes set these buildings ablaze in an act of resistance against European colonization.
+The buildings were rebuilt using adobe and tile structures.

 Beginning in 1794 Mission San Luis Obispo went through extensive building operations.
 Buildings to accommodate the nearby Native Americans and many improvements to the mission, including storerooms, residences for single women, soldiers barracks and mills were added.
-The renovation was finally finished after completion of the quadrangle in 1819, and celebrated a year later by the arrival of two mission bells from Lima, Peru.
+The renovation was finished after completion of the quadrangle in 1819, and celebrated a year later by the arrival of two mission bells from Lima, Peru.
 The arrival of the bells marked the end of improvements made to Mission San Luis Obispo de Tolosa for many years.
 In 1830 Father Luis Gil y Taboada took over the mission, but he died three years later.
-Then in 1842, the death of Father Ramon Abella marked the last Franciscan at the mission.
+In 1842, the death of Father Ramon Abella marked the last Franciscan at the mission for the next 40 years.

-Rancho period (1834-1849)
+Rancho period (1834–1849)

 In 1845, Governor Pío Pico sold the San Luis Obispo Mission to Captain John Wilson for $510.
 John C. Frémont and his "California Battalion" used the mission as a base of operations during their war with Mexico in 1846 (see Bear Flag Revolt).
 The mission fell to ruins during the period of secularization and the priests who were left would rent out rooms to help support the mission.